The Myth of the Guru Therapist and Silver Bullet Cure

 Change is far more about you and the relationship you form with the therapist than their flashy brilliance or the brand of therapy they practice; tapping into your strengths and wisdom is the essential component of your silver bullet cure.

-This attitude doesn’t fit scientific research about change either.
-Change is far more about what’s right with you, what’s right with the people attempting it – their strengths, resources, ideas, and relational support – than the labels they’re branded with or even the methods the therapist uses.
+The search for what’s right with you doesn’t fit scientific research about change either.
+It’s one of the hardest of all myths of therapy to dispel.
+Change is far more about what’s right with you, what’s right with the people attempting to change – their strengths, resources, ideas, and relational support – than the labels they’re branded with or even the methods the therapist uses.

 Resources: Fancher, R, (2003).
 Health and suffering in America.
 Transaction Publishers/Rutgers.